Digital Pathways: Online Health Literacy Programming for Adults

 Libraries play a vital role in building adults' online health literacy by offering programs that help them evaluate health information, make informed decisions and access reliable resources.
 They also provide spaces for telehealth services and informational sessions.
 To fulfill this role, libraries need trusted tools and resources to create effective health literacy programs.

-Digital Pathways: Online Health Literacy Programming for Adults aims to create a programming toolkit to help library workers empower adults with online health literacy skills.
-The project will emphasize guidance and strategies applicable in various library settings.
+Digital Pathways: Online Health Literacy Programming for Adults, in collaboration with an advisory of four expert library workers, has created a programming toolkit to help library workers empower adults with online health literacy skills.
+The project emphasizes guidance and strategies applicable in library settings.

 This project is developed with the support of UnitedHealthcare.